Quantized and nonquantized Hall response in topological Hatsugai-Kohmoto systems: Macroscopic degeneracy breaking

-Assuming that the contribution to the Chern number is generated at the Dirac points, as it is the case for the Kane-Mele model (conducting channels on the edges), we examine the behavior near these points.
+Assuming that the contribution to the ``Chern number" is generated at the Dirac points, as it is the case for the Kane-Mele model, we examine the behavior near these points.
 Near the Dirac points, we can approximate $\gamma_\mathbf{k}\approx 0$, leading to the following form for the perturbation Thus, depending on the sign of $\cos(\theta)$ (whether $\theta$ is greater or less than $\pi/2$), the Berry curvature from either the original Kane-Mele $\uparrow$ band or of the $\downarrow$ band dominates.
 This effect is seen in both valleys, because the Hamiltonian does not introduce any valley-dependent terms.

 This simple perturbative argument thus replicates the result of Eq.~(\ref{eq:sigma_orbital_zeeman}): the Hall conductivity remains quantized.
 The result derived by NTW is preserved, even though the typical assumptions do not strictly hold, because the Green's functions of HK models do not vanish at large distances.
 This orbital Zeeman Hamiltonian does not break the quantization.
-Instead, the orbitals seem to effectively compensate the selection of the spin channel done by the Zeeman field.

-Yet, formally, the HK interaction used here is, labelling the increasing energies of the Hamiltonian in Eq.~(\ref{eq:hamiltonian_orbital}) by $\lambda_i$.
-It forces all electrons to be in the lowest band $\alpha$, it is a projector on this band.
-It is not exactly the HK interaction we introduced at the beginning but it does exactly what we need: at quarter-filling, each $\mathbf{k}$ is populated with one electron in the lowest band.
+One could have thought that selecting a mix of the two spin channels could have resulted in a mix of -1 (up) and +1 (down) in the Hall conductivity such that it is not quantized.
+But instead, the mixing between the spin and the orbital degrees of freedom compensates the selection of the spin channel and the quantization remains.